frederic-perez/Cardiac-electrophysiology/glossary.md

 __paroxysm__ _n_ A severe attack or a sudden increase in intensity of a disease, usually recurring periodically.
 __paroxysmal__ _adj_ Accompanied by or of the nature of paroxysms. _Paroxysmal versus permanent AF._
 __pathophysiology__ _n_ The study of the effects of disease on physiological processes.
+__pericardial effusion__ _n_ The accumulation of an abnormally large amount of pericardial fluid in the pericardium.
 __placebo procedure__ _n_
 __PR interval__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/PR_interval)
 __pulmonary embolism__ A condition in which an embolus (blood clot, formed in a vein) breaks off and blocks a pulmonary artery which supplies blood to the lungs.
 It can result in pain, breathlessness, and sudden death.